Furious 7: Plot

-After defeating Owen Shaw and securing pardons for their past crimes, Dominic Toretto, Brian O'Conner and the team have returned to the US to live normal lives.
+After defeating Owen Shaw and securing pardons for their past crimes, Dominic Toretto, Brian O'Conner, and the team have returned to the US to live normal lives.
 Dom tries to help Letty Ortiz regain her memory, while Brian accustoms himself to life as a father.

-Meanwhile, Owen's older brother, Deckard Shaw, breaks into the hospital where the comatose Owen is held in London, before breaking into the DSS field office in Los Angeles to extract profiles of Dom's crew.
-After revealing his identity, Deckard fights DSS Agent Luke Hobbs and escapes, detonating a bomb that severely injures Hobbs.
-Dom later learns from his sister, Mia, that she is pregnant again and convinces her to tell Brian.
-However, a letter bomb sent by Deckard, who has apparently killed Han Lue in Tokyo, explodes and destroys the Toretto house.
-Dom travels to Tokyo to retrieve Han's body and acquires the objects found at the crash site from Sean Boswell.
+Meanwhile, Owen's elder brother Deckard Shaw breaks into the hospital, where the comatose Owen is held in London and vows to exact revenge.
+Deckard breaks into the DSS field office in LA to extract profiles of Dom's crew and fights Luke Hobbs before he escapes, detonating a bomb that severely injures Hobbs.
+Dom learns from his sister Mia that she is pregnant again and convinces her to tell Brian.
+However, a letter bomb sent by Deckard, who has presumably killed Han Lue in Tokyo, explodes and destroys the Toretto house.

-As Dom, Brian, Tej Parker, and Roman Pearce mourn Han and Gisele Yashar at Han's funeral in Los Angeles, Dom spots Deckard spying on them and confronts him in an underground tunnel, but Deckard flees when a covert ops team arrives and opens fire, led by government agent Mr. Nobody.
-Mr. Nobody tells Dom he will help in stopping Deckard if he helps him retrieve God's Eye, a computer program capable of tracking a specific individual using anything on a digital network, and save its creator, Ramsey, from Nigerian terrorist Mose Jakande.
-The team airdrops their off-road modified cars over the Caucasus Mountains in Azerbaijan, ambush Jakande's convoy, and rescue Ramsey.
-They leave for the Etihad Towers in Abu Dhabi and steal the flash drive containing the God's Eye chip from a billionaire hidden in a Lykan HyperSport.
-With God's Eye secure, Dom, Brian, Nobody, and his team use it to hunt Deckard down to an abandoned factory but are ambushed by Jakande and his henchmen and forced to flee while Jakande obtains God's Eye.
+Dom meets Hobbs and learns about Deckard before he travels to Tokyo to retrieve Han's body.
+There, he races Sean Boswell and acquires the objects found at the crash site from him.
+As Dom, Brian, Tej Parker and Roman Pearce mourn Han and Gisele Yashar at Han's "funeral" in LA, Dom spots Deckard spying on them and confronts him in an underground tunnel, but Deckard flees when a covert ops team, led by government agent Mr. Nobody, arrives.
+Mr. Nobody tells Dom that he will help them in stopping Deckard if he helps him retrieve God's Eye, a computer program capable of tracking a specific individual using anything on a digital network, and save its creator Ramsey from Mose Jakande, a Nigerian terrorist.

+The team airdrops their off-road modified cars over the Caucasus Mountains in Azerbaijan and ambush Jakande's convoy, where they rescue Ramsey and leave for the Etihad Towers in Abu Dhabi.
+They steal the flash drive containing the God's Eye chip from a billionaire hidden in a W Motors Lykan HyperSport.
+With God's Eye secure, Dom, Brian, Nobody, and his team use it to hunt Deckard to an abandoned factory, but are ambushed by Jakande and his henchmen, who have allied with Deckard, and are forced to flee while Jakande obtains God's Eye.